JakaAmbrus/University/README.md

 ## Title

 My title is diplomirani inženir elektrotehnike (UN), the abbreviated form of the title is dipl. inž. el.
-(UN), or **graduated engineer of electrical engineering, academic programme**.
+(UN), or **graduated Engineer of Electrical Engineering, Academic programme**.

 ## Notable software used during the curriculum:
 **C**,  **JavaScript**,  **MatLab**, **WolframAlpha**, **R**,  **Labview**,  **LTspice**,  **Arduino IDE**,  **Dymola**,  **Logic Friday**